dioobr/EPL_Backend/README.md

 }
 ```

 On this configuration, SSL is being used.
-You need to create a directory called "ssl" on the root directory of the project, and run the following commands to generate a self generated SSL certificate:
+You need to create a directory called "ssl" in the root directory of the project, and run the following commands to generate a self generated SSL certificate:

     openssl genrsa -out api.epl.dioobr.com.local.key 2048
     openssl req -new -sha256 -key api.epl.dioobr.com.local.key -out api.epl.dioobr.com.local.csr